Apple is finally taking on its biggest rivals in an arena where up until now it's sat on the sidelines: augmented reality.

 There was also a demo of an ARKit-equipped iPad scanning a document, highlighting it won't be all fun and games with the new platform.

-This is a good thing because users will want practical applications to go along with the entertainment, otherwise ARKit apps will be written off largely as novelties.
+This is a good, if mundane, feature because users will want practical applications to go along with the entertainment, otherwise ARKit apps will be written off as novelties.

-We won't know for sure how well ARKit works until developers start making applications and iOS 11 arrives on iPhones and iPads in the fall, but Apple already has another ace up its sleeve against its rivals: the iPhone 8 is expected to house a chip built just for AR.
+We won't know for sure how well ARKit works until developers start making applications and iOS 11 arrives on iPhones and iPads in the fall, but Apple already has another ace up its sleeve against its rivals.

-Today, the gloves came off, but the true battle for AR supremacy may not arrive until the new iPhone does in September.
+The gloves came off at WWDC, but the true battle for AR supremacy may not arrive until the new iPhone does in September.
 That's when things could really get interesting.